qutip/qutip/README.md

 License
 ----------
 QuTiP is licensed under the [New BSD License](http://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_.28.22Revised_BSD_License.22.2C_.22New_BSD_License.22.2C_or_.22Modified_BSD_License.22.29).
-You are free to use this software, with or without modification, provided that the conditions lisited in the LICENESE.txt file are satisfied.
+You are free to use this software, with or without modification, provided that the conditions listed in the LICENSE.txt file are satisfied.